szigyi/expose-to-the-light/README.md

 # expose-to-the-light

 ## TODO
+- [ ] merge sunrise curvature into the sunset
-- [ ] use sunset and sunrise times to adjust curvature
+- [X] use sunset and sunrise times to adjust curvature
 - [ ] add http UI to start the app and see logs, curvature plots
 - [ ] consider time of year to adjust length of curvature ??